YINNNER/plotly.js/成员进度文档/SA文档.md

 The project, a Javascript charting library, is mainly <u>used by</u> major companies like P&G, redhat, invesco, etc. When it comes to the programming language, Plotly,js, like its name, is almost all <u>written in</u> Javascript except some explanatory files and so on.

 As Plotly.js is a Javascript library, it can be applied to many <u>browsers</u> that support it.
 Although there is no clear identificaiton of officially supported browser, the documentation recommend the usage of Chrome, Firefox and Safari.
 IE9 and above is also supported.
-Since Plotly.js is browser-based, it can run on almost all <u>platforms</u>.
+Plotly.js is built on D3.js and stack.gl, but there is no <u>dependencies</u> because Ploylt.js is an 'all-in-one' bundle with modules baked-in.
+But when you are using the Plotly.js testing framework, docker is needed.
+Since Plotly.js is browser-based, it can run on almost all <u>platforms</u>, like macOS, Windows, Linux and so on.

 As for the testing framework, Plotly.js provided several <u>testing</u> method.